marcosolina/ixi_go/README.md

 ## :warning: **This project is still in development.** :warning:

+This project was created 4 years ago for CSGO servers.
+With CS2 few things have changed, so I'm updating the project to work with the new version of the game.

 ![Logo](./Misc/Pictures/ixigo-logo.png)

 This repository contains the scripts used to setup and run a dedicated CSGO server for our gaming evenings.